-Kaldheim may be one of the most tribal focused sets in Magic the Gathering we have seen in quite some time.
-In particular, Giants gain a number of interesting cards, one of which is Surtland Flinger.
-Like its counterpart in Blue, Surtland Elementalist, the Flinger is available only in the Theme and Set boosters and not the typical booster packs you’ll find in stores or regular booster boxes.
+Kaldheim may be one of the most tribal focused sets ever released for the Magic the Gathering card game.
+In particular, the Giants tribe gained a number of interesting cards, one of which is Surtland Flinger.
+Like its counterpart in Blue, Surtland Elementalist, the Flinger is available only in the Theme and Set boosters, not in the typical booster packs you’ll find in stores or regular booster boxes.
 He’s a 4/6 Giant Berserker that costs 5 mana (3 Colorless, 2 Red) to cast, which is on the lower end of casting costs for Giants in general.

 As his name suggests, Surtland Flinger has an ability reminiscent of the spell Fling.
 That instant spell allows you to sacrifice a creature you control, then deal damage equal to that creature’s power to any target creature or player.
 This effect has been seen on numerous cards over the years, including on the modal double-faced card (MDFC) Kazuul’s Fury in Zendikar Rising.

 The difference with Surtland Flinger is that firstly, the ability triggers when he declares that he’s attacking.
 Secondly, if the sacrificed creature is a Giant, you get to deal twice the damage.
-Keep in mind that we’ve seen a number of Changelings in Kaldheim already, and since Changelings count as every creature type at once, sacrificing a Changeling to the Flinger’s ability would be the same as if it were a Giant.
+Keep in mind there are a number of powerful Changelings in Kaldheim, and since Changelings count as every creature type at once, they also count as Giants.
+This means sacrificing a Changeling to the Flinger’s ability would be the same as if it were a Giant.